dfo-mar-odis/ctd-processing/.github/ISSUE_TEMPLATE/ctd-processing-issue-template.md

 - [ ] Obtained copy of electronic event log and/or CTD log sheets
 - [ ] Obtained copies of Dry and/or Wet log sheets (if available)
 - [ ] Latest version of CTDDAP software installed; along with supported version of Sea-Bird data processing software
-- [ ] Install latest versions of MATLAB®, R, RStudio, and Python available on Software Center
+- [ ] Latest versions of MATLAB®, R, RStudio, and Python available on Software Center installed

 ## Processing Steps